Scalable Dirichlet Process Mixture Models with Unknown Concentration and Adaptive Covariance for High-Dimensional

 \subsection{Choice of $G_0$}

 The underlying structure of $\eta = \{\mu, \Sigma \}$ governs the distributional choice for $G_0$.
 We use a multivariate Gaussian $MVN(\mathbf{0}, \Sigma_{\mu})$ as the prior for $\mu_k$.
-To illustrate the effect of variance parameter on a clustering model, several parameterisation for $\Sigma$ are presented in Table \ref{table:sigmaprior}.
+To illustrate the effect of variance parameter on a clustering model, several parameterization for $\Sigma$ are presented in Table \ref{table:sigmaprior}.

 We introduce gradual complexity in terms of covariance matrix choices, starting from known or fixed variance ($M_1, M_2$).
 For unknown variance, global refers to a common covariance matrix $\Sigma$ for all cluster choices ($M_3, M_4, M_5$), whereas cluster-specific defines each cluster with a unique covariance matrix $\Sigma_k$, along with the mean vectors ($M_6, M_7, M_8$).
-The choice of prior distributions maintain the conjugacy of the models, while considering hyper-parameters that establish weakly informative priors.
+The choice of prior distributions maintains conjugacy, while considering hyper-parameters that establish weakly informative priors.